aethernet/balena-preload-test/readme.md

 #### TODO:
 - automate this whole thing (from a device `uuid` which is easy to get from dashboard, or with a `fleet slug` as it's done in the `cli` (creating a fake device, getting the target state, deleting the device).

+- in layers i skiped the creation `split-tar.json.gz` as it's related to the distribution.
+I tried injecting them from a known working version of the layers and it didn't fix the loading issue.

+- `size` (in layers) is false (always bigger than actual size) but it shouldn't realy be a problem atm

 ## Extract

 1. run `extractApp.mjs`